-In the operational context of the downdraft gasifier, a distinct thermal profile emerges within the gasification chamber, spanning from a peak temperature (Tpeak) proximal to the throat, where gasifying agents are introduced, to a notably lower temperature (Tout) at the gasifier's discharge point (see ).
+In the operational context of the downdraft gasifier, a distinct thermal profile emerges within the gasification chamber, spanning from a peak temperature (Tpeak) proximal to the throat, where gasifying agents are introduced, to a notably lower temperature (Tout) at the gasifier's discharge point (see Figure 3).
 This temperature gradient underscores the complexity of the situation: equilibrium reactions occur not solely at the peak temperature but also at lower temperatures within the chamber.
 Regrettably, single-equilibrium models lack the sophistication necessary to encapsulate this complex thermal profile, resulting in a persistent underestimation of product yields that favor formation at lower temperatures.

-In pursuit of addressing this limitation, a tripartite partitioning scheme for pyrolysis products is considered (see right of ).
+In pursuit of addressing this limitation, a tripartite partitioning scheme for pyrolysis products is considered (see right of Figure 2).
 The initial component focuses on tar cracking, accommodating the presence of non-equilibrium products within the syngas composition.
 Subsequently, a module dedicated to high-temperature equilibrium reactions facilitates precise predictions of gasification products like CO and H2, prevalent at elevated temperatures.
 Finally, a distinct segment addresses low-temperature equilibrium reactions, enabling the model to offer more accurate forecasts of gasification products such as CO2 and CH4 that are predominant at lower temperatures.
 By integrating these three distinct facets, our enhanced computational framework aims to bridge the gap between theoretical predictions and experimental observations in the domain of gasification processes.